 My name is Tony Haile, that is where I got the name for this site.
-I was on the Global Leadership Team at Twitter where I led Horizon 3, which is either all the company’s consumer innovation bets or or all the things that didn’t make any money.
-Previously I was the CEO of Scroll, which Twitter handily acquired.
-From 2009 to 2016 I was the Founding CEO of Chartbeat, where amazing people covered up my flaws with metronomic regularity.
+I’m currently the CEO of Filament, a startup building that thing you always wanted.
+Previously, I was on the Global Leadership Team at Twitter (RIP), the Founding CEO of Scroll, which Twitter handily acquired, and the Founding CEO of Chartbeat.
+I’ve been consistently lucky to work with amazing people who covered up my flaws with metronomic regularity.

 My career prior to startups was somewhat bizarre.
 After a Masters degree in International Relations from the University of St. Andrews in which I spent a semester studying at a Palestinian university in the West Bank and narrowly avoided getting blown up (by both sides), I became a bowman on a round-the-world yacht race where I got to experience hurricanes, knockdowns, lightning strikes and being picked up by 90ft waves and thrown against wire rigging several times an hour.
 This is actually more fun than it sounds.